Moelfre Lifeboat Station: Memorial Statue

 Richard Matthew (Dic) Evans (1905–2001) served as a crewmen and Coxswain at the station for 50 years, and was credited with saving 281 lives.
 He was twice awarded the RNLI Gold Medal.

 On 23 November 2004, a bronze statue in his memory, situated adjacent to the Moelfre lifeboat station, was unveiled by Prince Charles, the Prince of Wales.

 The statue stands 7 ft high on a granite plinth and was created by Sam Holland.

 Station honours

-The following are awards made to the crew of Moelfre Lifeboat Station.
+The following are awards made at Moelfre: